-When changing channel selection, the user should observe the following guidelines to ensure that the correct channel is selected:
+When changing channel selection, the user should observe the following guideline to ensure that the correct channel is selected:

-In Single Conversion mode: The channel should be selected before starting the conversion.
+The channel should be selected before starting the conversion.
 The channel selection may be changed one ADC clock cycle after writing '1' to the STCONV bit.